Manila East Road: Alternative names

 Manila East Road is also known as National Road or National Highway.
-Its section from Rosario, Pasig to Cainta Junction is also known as Rosario–Cainta Road and a part of Ortigas Avenue Extension, while its section from Tanay to Pililla is also known as Tanay–Pililla Road and its section from Mabitac to Famy is also knwon as Mabitac–Famy Road.
+Its section from Rosario, Pasig to Cainta Junction is also known as Rosario–Cainta Road and a part of Ortigas Avenue Extension, while its section from Tanay to Pililla is also known as Tanay–Pililla Road and its section from Mabitac to Famy is also known as Mabitac–Famy Road.
 Its section designated as N602, from Famy to Pagsanjan, forms part of Calamba–Santa Cruz–Famy Junction Road.

-The highway is also locally known as the following within respective poblacions:
+The highway is also locally known as the following within respective poblaciones: